If you are looking for a 8-day Croatia itinerary that’s a good fit for first-timers, you’ve come to the right place!

-- 8-Day Croatia, Bosnia, and Montenegro road trip itinerary for first timers
+- 8-Day Croatia, Bosnia and Montenegro roadtrip itinerary (Brief overview)

 - Driving a rented car in Croatia